Donaldson (NYSE:DCI) Issues FY 2022 Earnings Guidance

-Donaldson (NYSE:DCI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.67-$2.73 for the period, compared to the consensus EPS estimate of $2.70.
+Donaldson (NYSE:DCI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $2.67-$2.73 for the period, compared to the consensus earnings per share estimate of $2.70.
 The company issued revenue guidance of $3.27 billion-$3.33 billion, compared to the consensus revenue estimate of $3.24 billion.

-A number of research analysts have weighed in on the stock.
-StockNews.com lowered shares of Donaldson from a strong-buy rating to a buy rating in a research note on Sunday, June 12th.
-William Blair reiterated a market perform rating on shares of Donaldson in a report on Thursday, March 3rd.
-Morgan Stanley lowered their price objective on shares of Donaldson from $73.00 to $68.00 and set an overweight rating on the stock in a report on Thursday, June 2nd.
-Finally, Robert W. Baird lowered their price objective on shares of Donaldson from $65.00 to $61.00 and set an outperform rating on the stock in a report on Thursday, June 2nd.
+Donaldson (NYSE:DCI – Get Rating) last issued its quarterly earnings data on Wednesday, June 1st.
+The industrial products company reported $0.67 earnings per share for the quarter, missing analysts’ consensus estimates of $0.72 by ($0.05).
+Donaldson had a net margin of 9.91% and a return on equity of 28.15%.
+The business had revenue of $853.20 million for the quarter, compared to analyst estimates of $823.99 million.
+During the same quarter last year, the business earned $0.66 EPS.
+Donaldson’s revenue for the quarter was up 11.5% compared to the same quarter last year.
+Research analysts predict that Donaldson will post 2.69 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 24th.
-Investors of record on Thursday, June 9th will be issued a dividend of $0.23 per share.
-This represents a $0.92 dividend on an annualized basis and a yield of 1.99%.
-This is an increase from Donaldson’s previous quarterly dividend of $0.22.
-The ex-dividend date of this dividend is Wednesday, June 8th.
-Donaldson’s payout ratio is presently 36.65%.
+Several equities research analysts have recently weighed in on the company.
+StockNews.com lowered Donaldson from a strong-buy rating to a buy rating in a research note on Sunday, June 12th.
+William Blair restated a market perform rating on shares of Donaldson in a report on Thursday, March 3rd.
+Robert W. Baird cut their price objective on shares of Donaldson from $65.00 to $61.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
+Finally, Morgan Stanley decreased their price objective on shares of Donaldson from $73.00 to $68.00 and set an overweight rating on the stock in a research note on Thursday, June 2nd.

-In related news, Director Willard D. Oberton sold 7,200 shares of the business’s stock in a transaction on Thursday, June 2nd.
-The shares were sold at an average price of $53.09, for a total transaction of $382,248.00.
-Following the transaction, the director now directly owns 23,903 shares in the company, valued at $1,269,010.27.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-2.52% of the stock is currently owned by insiders.
+In other Donaldson news, Director Willard D. Oberton sold 7,200 shares of the business’s stock in a transaction dated Thursday, June 2nd.
+The shares were sold at an average price of $53.09, for a total value of $382,248.00.
+Following the transaction, the director now owns 23,903 shares in the company, valued at $1,269,010.27.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 2.52% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Covestor Ltd boosted its position in Donaldson by 128.4% during the first quarter.
-Covestor Ltd now owns 2,417 shares of the industrial products company’s stock worth $126,000 after purchasing an additional 1,359 shares during the period.
-Quantbot Technologies LP boosted its position in Donaldson by 103.7% during the first quarter.
-Quantbot Technologies LP now owns 2,426 shares of the industrial products company’s stock worth $125,000 after purchasing an additional 1,235 shares during the period.
-Captrust Financial Advisors boosted its position in Donaldson by 31.2% during the first quarter.
-Captrust Financial Advisors now owns 2,618 shares of the industrial products company’s stock worth $136,000 after purchasing an additional 622 shares during the period.
-Titleist Asset Management LTD. bought a new position in Donaldson during the fourth quarter worth $203,000.
-Finally, HB Wealth Management LLC bought a new position in Donaldson during the fourth quarter worth $219,000.
-Institutional investors and hedge funds own 76.84% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Bank of America Corp DE increased its position in Donaldson by 0.3% during the 1st quarter.
+Bank of America Corp DE now owns 234,417 shares of the industrial products company’s stock valued at $12,174,000 after purchasing an additional 611 shares during the period.
+Advisory Services Network LLC increased its holdings in Donaldson by 11.7% in the 1st quarter.
+Advisory Services Network LLC now owns 20,512 shares of the industrial products company’s stock worth $1,065,000 after acquiring an additional 2,142 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in shares of Donaldson by 44.9% during the first quarter.
+BNP Paribas Arbitrage SA now owns 52,342 shares of the industrial products company’s stock worth $2,718,000 after buying an additional 16,214 shares in the last quarter.
+Walleye Capital LLC acquired a new position in shares of Donaldson during the 1st quarter valued at about $7,130,000.
+Finally, Willis Investment Counsel lifted its position in Donaldson by 24.0% in the first quarter.
+Willis Investment Counsel now owns 38,693 shares of the industrial products company’s stock valued at $2,009,000 after buying an additional 7,488 shares during the last quarter.
+Hedge funds and other institutional investors own 76.84% of the company’s stock.

 Donaldson Company Profile (Get Rating)